 Read, read, read. – William Faulkner, author

-3 equated credit hours: Explore and reflect on what it means to be a critical reader.
-Improve analytic skills through discussing how authors develop and support their theses.
+Explore and reflect on what it means to be a critical reader.
+Improve analytic skills by discussing how authors develop and support their theses.
 Analyze, evaluate and synthesize persuasive writing.
 Expand vocabulary and sharpen ability to use context to imply meaning.

-5 equated credit hours: Explore and critically evaluate a variety of academic texts.
+Explore and critically evaluate a variety of academic texts.
 Identify, discuss and write about abstract ideas from a variety of complex academic texts.
-Expand and connect readings to other meaningful texts, to the world, and to the lived experiences of the students.
-Develop an understanding of the writing process in order to produce authentic academic writing, thus preparing students for success in college level reading and writing.
+Expand and connect readings to other meaningful texts, to the world and to the lived experiences of the students.
+Develop an understanding of the writing process in order to produce authentic academic writing, thus preparing students for success in college-level reading and writing.

 Susan Rous, program assistant

-If you want to improve reading comprehension, better manage time, learn strategies to improve grades or practice critical thinking skills, the Reading Lab can help you!
-AACC has two reading labs: one at the Arnold campus in Truxal Library Room 118 and one at AACC at Arundel Mills Room 204.
+If you want to improve reading comprehension, better manage time, learn strategies to improve grades or practice critical thinking skills, the Academic Literacies Lab can help you!
+AACC has three academic literacy labs:

 For 24-hour, online assistance, check out Smarthinking, the leader in live, on-demand online tutoring that is available to AACC students.